 Property and equipment is regularly reviewed for impairment, but always when, on account of occurrences or changed circumstances, an overvaluation of the carrying value appears to be possible.
 If, as a result of the review, a reduction in value or modified useful life is determined, the residual carrying value is depreciated over the adjusted useful life, or an unplanned write-down is made.

-Current and deferred taxes are credited or charged directly to equity or other comprehensive income if the related tax pertains to items that have been credited or charged directly to equity in the same or some other accounting period.
+Current and deferred taxes are credited or charged directly to equity or other comprehensive income if the related tax pertains to items that have been credited or charged directly to equity or other comprehensive income in the same or some other accounting period.

-Medium-term notes are recorded at issuance value and subsequently valued at ongoing cost of acquisition.
-Debt instruments, which contain an embedded option for conversion of the debt into shares of the LLB AG, are separated into a liability and an equity component.
+Medium-term notes are recognised at fair value, which usually corresponds to the issuance value, and at amortised cost.
+Debt instruments, which contain an embedded option for conversion of the debt into shares of LLB AG, are separated into a liability and an equity component.
 The difference between the proceeds of the issue price and the fair value of the instrument on the issue date is booked directly to equity.
 The fair value of the liability component on the issue date is determined on the basis of the market interest rate for comparable instruments without conversion rights.
 Thereafter, it is recognised at ongoing cost according to the effective interest method.
 Differences between the proceeds and the repayment amount are reported in profit and loss over the term of the debt instrument concerned.
 The LLB Group does not report changes in the value of the equity component in the following reporting periods.

 Retirement benefit plans

-For plans without segregated assets, the relevant funded status recorded on the balance sheet corresponds to the cash value of the claims, plus or minus subsequent amounts to be offset from plan changes.
+For plans without segregated assets, the relevant funded status recorded on the balance sheet corresponds to the cash value of the claims.

 The cash value of the claims is calculated using the “Projected Unit Credit Method”, whereby the number of insured years accrued up to the valuation date are taken into consideration.